QubitPi/Ostwind/docs/docs/glossary.md

 ### Servlet

 A Servlet is a Java construct that usually is designed to handle an HTTP request.
-For Athena, we also have a Servlet construct, and while it's similar to the Java construct, it's more akin to a Controller in other MVC web frameworks like Ruby on Rails or Grails.
+For Ostwind, we also have a Servlet construct, and while it's similar to the Java construct, it's more akin to a Controller in other MVC web frameworks like Ruby on Rails or Grails.